idonotknowwhatiamdoing/ECE253/README.md

 **Main Fucntion**

 `motionBlur.ipynb`
-- Profrom BlineRL deconvlution with 128*128 pixal grid
+- Perform Blind RL deconvolution with a 128×128 pixel grid.
-- Remove motion blure and out of focuse blure
+- Remove motion blur and out-of-focus blur.
-- Supress the introduced ring artifact with total varient smoothing
+- Suppress the introduced ring artifacts using total variation smoothing.

+**Evaluation** (`evaluation/evaluation.ipynb`):
+- Calculate the Tenengrad, Laplacian variance, and frequency-domain metrics.
+- Calculate the improvement for individual subjects.

 To **run**, open the notebook and execute cells with your input image.

-**Evaluation** (`evaluation/evaluation.ipynb`):

 ---

-### 4. Glare Detection/Removal
+### 5. Glare Detection/Removal

 `glare.ipynb`
 - Applies classical BM3D denoising to reduce assumed Gaussian noise